mgudorf/autoanno/docs/index.rst

 AutoAnno |version|

-Investigating Annotation vis AutoML and TDA
+Investigating Annotation via AutoML and TDA
 ===========================================

 Create a MVP as fast as possible.
 Goal is to investigate whether TDA can be used to create an unsupervised algorithm